Camp Mountain, Queensland: Geography

 Camp Mountain is near Samford, 20 km north-west of the Brisbane central business district.

 The south-east of the locality is within D'Aguilar National Park and a lookout and recreation area are accessible off Mount Nebo Road.

 The locality takes its name from the mountain Camp Mountain (27.4118°S 152.8772°E) which rises 414 m above sea level.

 History

 There was gold mining in the area in the 1860s.
 The miners referred to the area as their "mountain camp" and that is the origin of the name of the mountain and the locality.
 In the late 1800s the mountain was known as Mount Daniel.

+By 1908, banana growing in the Samford district had become one of the area's most important industries, and in 1926 and 1927, more bananas were sent from Samford railway station, just down from Camp Mountain, to Sydney and Melbourne than any other station in Queensland.
+This successful industry existed until the banana bunchy top virus wiped out the crops in the early 1930s.
+Dairy farming and timber were other industries in the district and out to the end of the line at Dayboro, as well as the quarrying of granite at Camp Mountain, used in the foundations of Brisbane City Hall.